chesterzelaya/tech-tree/README.md

 # Tech-Tree - Wikipedia Engineering Analysis Platform

-A sophisticated web application that recursively analyzes engineering concepts from Wikipedia, extracting fundamental principles and their interconnections to create interactive 3D knowledge trees.
+A sophisticated web application that recursively analyzes engineering concepts from Wikipedia, extracting fundamental principles and their interconnections to create interactive 3D knowledge trees... allowing builders to explore the relationships between different engineering concepts.

 ## Architecture Overview